syncfusion/blazor-docs/src/navigations/treeview/data-binding.md

 ## Remote data

-TreeView can also be populated from a remote data service with the help of `DataManager` component and `Query` property.
+Blazor TreeView can also be populated from a remote data service with the help of `DataManager` component and `Query` property.

 It supports different kinds of data services such as OData, OData V4, Web API, URL, and JSON with the help of `DataManager` adaptors.